 "Equality and diversity is not just a commitment— it is about living and breathing inclusion of all our people.
 Supporting the qualities of one another that make us different and those that bring something new to the table.
 We must listen, learn and act to encourage everyone to feel comfortable and confident as the person they truly are.
 We will only succeed in delivering the best in Patient Safety if our people reflect the world's complete diversity of individuals, beliefs and approaches to their life in and out of the workplace.
 Making a difference for all is Making it Inclusive for all."

-- Professor S Michael Griffin, President of The Royal College of Surgeons of Edinburgh.
+- Professor S Michael Griffin, Past President of The Royal College of Surgeons of Edinburgh.

 The College is opposed to all forms of prejudice and believes everyone should be treated fairly regardless of their age, race and ethnicity, religion or belief, sexual orientation, gender identity, social class, disability, marital status.

 As a College, we will continually evaluate how we can improve our own functions and processes to achieve greater equality and diversity within our College and ensure positive change within the surgical and dental professions.

 - Ensuring that RCSEd’s range of activities and code of conduct are fair and free from bias and that no one is discriminated against treatment, either directly or indirectly, based on their protected characteristics.
 We will also practice positive action to support the advancement of people from underrepresented groups.